ajkula/DataWeave/README.md

 >  ./calculation.go
 >  ./calculation_test.go // would be it's test file

+You need to have the docker daemon running.

 To execute tests the commands are :
 #### All tests, from the project root folder :
 ```bash